StefansAI/JetCar/docs/Operation.md

 The search can take longer initially for the first frame.
 But after that the changes between frames are relatively small and the search is faster.
 <br>
 <img src="assets/images/operation/06-line1.jpg"/><br>
-The LaneLimit class then approximates a line through the found limit points and extrapolates additional point further out. <br>An originally implemented linear regression algorithm was occasionally too much effected by outliers to result in almost horizontal lines that it had to be replaced with the current algorithm averaging the slopes between the points.
+The LaneLimit class then approximates a line through the found limit points and extrapolates additional point further out. <br>An originally implemented linear regression algorithm was occasionally too much effected by outliers.
+It sometimes resulted in almost horizontal lines.
+So, it had to be replaced with the current algorithm averaging the slopes between the points, which works better here.
 <br>
 <img src="assets/images/operation/07-corr.jpg"/><br>
-Masks are not always as clean as this one and some outliers can be far out impacting the line approximation, which is used for the steering calculation later.
+Masks are not always as clean as this one.
+Sometimes outliers can be far out impacting the line approximation, which is used for the steering calculation later.
 So, the distance of each search point from the line is checked and outliers are adjusted in a second round.
 Here only one point on the right side above the yield line has been adjusted.
 <br>
 <img src="assets/images/operation/08-together.jpg"/><br>
 Back at the LaneTracker class, additional checks try to clean up more if the points are outside the expected lane width.
 It uses the standard deviations between points and line for each side to decide, if one side is too noisy to be trusted and might need correction. <br>
 The masks above are very clean and there was no need.
 But it can happen, that there are false classifications or many artefacts in the mask.
 The whole processing has to be stable enough to figure out the most probable direction.<br>
 The left side above now shows the final result of the left and right limits plus added points for the center of the driving lane and possible centers of the lanes left and right.
 The point arrays are passed to LaneCenter instances for left, center and right.
 More points are interpolated in between as seen on the right side.
-To avoid relying on single point decisions, the dominant class codes around each point is determined.
+This gives now a very good sampling interval in each lane center. <br> To avoid relying on single point decisions, the dominant class codes around each point is determined.
 The dominant class is the one code in the pixel neighborhood, that appears most.
-This gives now a very good sampling interval in each lane center.<br>
+A small artefact of few points can be suppressed this way.<br>
 The next step in the LaneCenter class is run-length encoding of the classes in each direction for object tracking.
 Here are the RLE lists from this example:

 |         Left objects          |         Center objects        |         Right objects         |